Learn how to add features from feature layers to a map.

 f=geojson

 parameter to request data in GeoJSON format.
-For more information about querying a Feature Service, see the Query a feature layer (SQL) and Query a feature layer (spatial) tutorials.Use dark colors for code blocks const basemapId = "arcgis/streets"; const basemapURL = `https://basemapstyles-api.arcgis.com/arcgis/rest/services/styles/v2/styles/${basemapId}?token=${accessToken}`; olms.apply(map, basemapURL).then(function (map) { const pointLayerName = "Trailheads"; const pointLayerURL = "https://services3.arcgis.com/GVgbJbqm8hXASVYi/arcgis/rest/services/" + pointLayerName + "/FeatureServer/0/query?where=1%3D1&outFields=*&returnGeometry=true&f=geojson"; const pointSource = new ol.source.Vector({ format: new ol.format.GeoJSON(), url: pointLayerURL });
+For more information about querying a Feature Service, see the Query a feature layer (SQL) and Query a feature layer (spatial) tutorials.Use dark colors for code blocks const basemapId = "arcgis/navigation"; const basemapURL = `https://basemapstyles-api.arcgis.com/arcgis/rest/services/styles/v2/styles/${basemapId}?token=${accessToken}`; olms.apply(map, basemapURL).then(function (map) { const pointLayerName = "Trailheads"; const pointLayerURL = "https://services3.arcgis.com/GVgbJbqm8hXASVYi/arcgis/rest/services/" + pointLayerName + "/FeatureServer/0/query?where=1%3D1&outFields=*&returnGeometry=true&f=geojson"; const pointSource = new ol.source.Vector({ format: new ol.format.GeoJSON(), url: pointLayerURL, });

 -